aurora-is-near/aurora-launchpad-contracts/HOWTO.md

 ```

 Once the transaction is completed, the sale tokens will be available on the account `alice.near`
 on the `intents.near` contract and could be swapped or withdrawn.
+The above example shows how to withdraw tokens from
+the launchpad contract to an intent account in the `intents.near` contract.
+However, it is also possible to withdraw
+tokens from the Launchpad contract to an account on NEAR.
+To do this, the user must provide the corresponding signed
+intent using their private key.
+It is important to note that the user's account ID must be [registered]
+in the corresponding token contract.

 ## Roles